situmtech/flutter-ar/README.md

 2. Follow configuration steps for tye integration with Unity (for both iOS and Android) at https://pub.dev/packages/situm_flutter_unity#configuring-your-flutter-project.

+**Before you run the example app**:
+Go to `example/lib` and copy the file `config.dart.example` to a new file called `config.dart`.
+Then populate the new file with your Situm credentials.

 ### iOS specific steps:

 The steps bellow are **required** even for the example app of this repository: